Transdev: Operational history

-In 2013 CEO Jérôme Gallot confirmed Veolia Transdev would consolidate its operations down to 17 countries.
+In 2013, CEO Jérôme Gallot confirmed that Veolia Transdev would consolidate its operations down to 17 countries.
 As of November 2020, Transdev operates in 17 countries spanning across five continents.
 The list only counts sovereign countries and therefore excludes New Caledonia (France).
 Jersey, a British Crown dependency and Hong Kong (China), were previously also not counted for the same reason.
 Veolia Transdev (and Transdev) operated MyBus operations until 2012 and Hong Kong Tramways until 2020 respectively.

 Additionally, Transdev is a shareholder of Transamo, a transport engineering and consultancy firm in Europe that was inherited from the old Transdev.
 It specialises in the project management of public transport projects in France.
 Société de Transports intercommunaux de Bruxelles (STIB) is the other major shareholder of Transamo.

 Europe

 Czech Republic

 In December 2018, Transdev commenced operating a 10-year contract in the Moravian-Silesian Region serving Bruntál, Krnov, Nový Jičín and Rýmařov.
 Transdev had previously operated buses in the Czech Republic until they were sold to Arriva in May 2013 (see Central Europe section below).
-In August 2019, Transdev acquired the 3CSAD Group that also operated in the Moravian-Silesian Region with 410 buses to become the fourth largest bus operator in the Czech Republic.
+During August 2019, Transdev acquired the 3CSAD Group that also operated in the Moravian-Silesian Region with 410 buses to become the fourth largest bus operator in the Czech Republic.

 France

 Transdev's subsidiary Société Varoise de Transports (SVT) has operated two lines of the Bouches du Rhône district network since 1 January 2014, serving a population of more than one million inhabitants.

 Transdev also operates many Hérault Transport bus lines in the south of France, and the Montpellier tramway system.

 Transdev owned 66% of SNCM, a French ferry company operating in the Mediterranean.
 However, as of 2014, Transdev was planning to sell its shares.
 SNCM was finally sold to a Corsican firm Rocca Group in late 2015 and was renamed Maritima Ferries in January 2016.

-Thello (see Italy section) operates trains between Italy and France; Transdev relinquished its 33% holding in 2016.
+Thello (see Italy section) operated trains between Italy and France; Transdev relinquished its 33% holding in 2016.

 Prior to April 2019, Transdev owned Eurolines who operated coach services around Europe.
 In July 2015, Eurolines commenced operating 17 coach routes under the Isilines brand to coincide with the deregulation of the French coach market.
 Eurolines and Isilines were sold to Flixbus in April 2019.
 Transdev retains Isilines' B2B bus rental activities in France, which will be operated under the Transdev brand.

-The shared-van service Supershuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+The shared-van service SuperShuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+The SuperShuttle brand and technology was purchased in March 2020, and operates as SuperShuttle Express focusing on economical private rides, black car and SUV, and private vans/Sprinters for large groups.